-Find a veterinarian near you.
+4. Find a veterinarian near you.

-Read, research and do not afraid to ask.
+5. Read, research and do not afraid to ask.
 There are no stupid questions about dogs.

-But you need to give your dog as much time to adjust as possible.
+But you need to give him as much time to adjust as possible.
 Do not speed up this period.
-It can be frustrating sometimes because dogs from the shelter have difficulties to trust another human.
-They remember their past, sad events when the previous owner was perhaps aggressive, abusive or violent.
+It can be frustrating sometimes because dogs from a shelter have difficulties to trust another human.
+They remember their past, sad events when the previous owner was aggressive, abusive or violent.
 Although trust takes time, every new day of dog’s love is worth waiting.

-Do not overwhelm the dog.
+8. Do not overwhelm the dog.

 Yes, it’s difficult especially if you have a big heart full of love and you see this poor, lonely creature you just want to hug.
 Be aware, however, that people have different needs than dogs.
 We need more body contact, hugging and touching.
 The dog can feel overwhelmed, especially at the beginning of your new life together.
-He can miss the old environment, where people gave him food and shelter, and also he can miss the shelter carers and other dogs.
-Give him space to meet you and your family, to feel safe and secure at your house, and to see that you don’t plan to hurt him.
+He can miss the old environment, where people gave him food and shelter, and also he can miss the shelter carers Give him space to meet you and your family, to feel safe and secure at your house, and to see that you don’t plan to hurt him.
 When he will be ready for more physical contact, he will give you a sign.

 We believe that you will never regret your decision about the adoption and that you and your dog will lead a happy and amazing life together!